-Programs providing early intervention or intensive services to children with disabilities and other special needs, or at-risk for special needs.
-May include strategies targeting language and communication skills, social and emotional development, developmental delays, and related parent education.
-Mental Health Consultations in ECE settings are included in this category.
-"Special Needs" refers to those children who are between birth and five years of age and meet the definition of "Special Needs."
+Programs providing screening, assessment, and diagnostic services.
+Programs including early intervention or intensive services to children with disabilities and other special needs, or at-risk for special needs, are included here.
+This category may include strategies targeting language and communication skills, social and emotional development, developmental delays, and related parent education.
+Mental health consultations in ECE settings are included here.